tiacsys/bridle/boards/shields/waveshare_lcd/doc/index.rst

 This shields can be used with any development board, shield, or snippet that provides a Devicetree node with either the :dtcompatible:`arduino-nano-header-r3` or the :dtcompatible:`seeed,grove-laced-if` property for the compatibility.
-In particular, the :devicetree:`&arduino_nano_spi` or :devicetree:`&grove_spi`
-bus and some GPIO signals of :devicetree:`&arduino_nano_header` or :devicetree:`&grove_gpio` must be free for communication with the LCD on the modules.
-On Devicetree level, the shields also providing the special node label :devicetree:`&board_spi_lcd` for this purpose.
+In particular, the :dts:`&arduino_nano_spi` or :dts:`&grove_spi` bus and some GPIO signals of :dts:`&arduino_nano_header` or :dts:`&grove_gpio` must be free for communication with the LCD on the modules.
+On Devicetree level, the shields also providing the special node label :dts:`&board_spi_lcd` for this purpose.

 Programming
 ===========